omilab/image-color-analysis/README.md

 #### A  Step by Step Guide for using the tool

 1. In Anaconda, open "Jupyter Notebook".
 2. When notebook opens - it automatically opens your default browser and shows your file directory.
 3. Open your downloaded and extracted folder.
-4. Open the file "image_color_analysis_ipynb".
+4. Open the file "image_color_analysis.ipynb".

 #### Now, let's have some fun!